Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 I thought I should start a little series of monthly blog posts to show progress on the game.
 This will be a nice way for me to track my own progress on the project as well.
-This first one will include a bit of april, too, due to it being the first one in the series.
+This first one will include a bit of april, too, due to it being the series opener.

 ## Introduction